No need to choose between convenient online services and a local branch. The thinkmoney current account gives you both.

 Ask the cashier for a thinkmoney paying in envelope.
 Write your name, your phone number, your account number and sort code on the envelope.

-Withdraw anything from a penny to £1000 a day.
-You’ll need to do two transactions if you want to take out more than £500 a day.
+Withdraw anything from a penny up to £1,000 a day.
+You’ll need to take the money out over two transactions if you want to take out more than £500 a day.